alex/what-happens-when/README.rst

 After sending the request and headers, the web browser sends a single blank newline to the server, indicating that the content of the request is done.

 The server responds with a response code denoting the status of the request and responds with a response of the form:

-plaintext
-Copy code
 200 OK
 [response headers]
 Followed by a single newline, and then sends a payload of the HTML content of www.google.com.